jamescarruthers/PlotteRXY/Hardware/DriveAndPulleyOptions/readme.md

 ## Thoughts on drive position

-If our aim is to drive the belt somewhere in the middle of the belt then there's only really one position.
+Our aim is to drive a belt somewhere in the middle so that we have equal lengths on either side.
+A long belt is going to be more prone to vibration.

-Below is a diagram showing the middle of the belt at various different extents.
+Below is a diagram showing the middle of the belt at different extents.

-The red line shows the range, the red arrow shows the middle of the range.
+The red line shows the range and the red arrow shows the middle of the range.
 This is the ideal position for the driven pulley.
+We are constrained by putting the motor in a corner - luckily, a corner is not far away.

 For 4-wheel-drive we would want to position motors at either end of the range.